markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 # Reflection

 This lesson gave us a chance to practice many of the CSS properties we learned previously to finish a pretty large chunk of the layout&mdash;the "What We Do" and "What You Do" sections.
-Along the way, we better organized our stylesheet with reusable class names and learned a few new bits of HTML and CSS:
+Along the way, we better organized our style sheet with reusable class names and learned a few new bits of HTML and CSS:

 * `<img>` tags for displaying images